 Canary creams are a type of custard cream.
-Not being from the UK, I wasn’t sure what that was, so I had to look it up online.
+Not being from the UK, I wasn’t sure what that was.
+So I had to look it up online.
 It’s a biscuit (which we call a cookie in the US) with cream in the center.
-The cookie is similar to a shortbread cookie and can be rolled out in the same way as sugar cookies.
-The cookies are baked, then put together with the cream filling in between.
+The cookie is similar to a shortbread cookie.
+It can be rolled out in the same way as sugar cookies.
+Bake the cookies.
+Then put them together with the cream filling in between.

 Start by preheating the oven to 350F.
 Use a stand mixer or electric hand mixer to cream the butter completely.
-Then add the sugar and mix it again until it’s combined, which is about 3 minutes on a medium-high speed.
-Add the vanilla and stir until it is mixed in.
+Then add the sugar.
+Mix it again until it’s combined.
+This takes about 3 minutes on medium-high speed.
+Add the vanilla and stir.

 In a medium mixing bowl, sift together the flour, custard powder (or cornstarch if you don’t have custard powder) and the baking soda.

 Slowly add the dry ingredients to the butter and sugar mixture while stirring on low speed until it forms a dough.
 The dough may be crumbly.
 Knead a few times to bring it together.

 Lightly flour a clean working surface and roll out the dough to be about 1/2″ thick.
 Use a round biscuit cutter or other cookie cutters to make shapes and place those on a baking sheet.
 Continue to cut shapes and re-roll the dough until you use up all of the dough.